A Roadmap for Electronic Product Design and Development

 Concept Development

 The concept development stage is crucial to the success of any electronic product design process.
 It helps ensure that the product meets the needs of its intended audience, stands out in the market, and is technically feasible.
-Without a clear understanding of the product concept, the development process can be directionless and lead to a product that fails to meet expectations.
+Without a clear understanding of the product concept, the electronic product development process can be directionless and lead to a product that fails to meet expectations.

 Going further into the market and identifying potential clients’ wants is also critical.
 If people are experiencing an issue that has yet to be solved, you may fill a market gap by providing a feature that addresses that specific demand.